 Are you a 1st generation farmer looking to connect with a strong community of friends and mentors?
 Do you want to make your farm business more resilient by improving your financial plan and communication strategies?
-Are you a city-slicker itching to get your boots on land but don’t know where to start?
+Are you an urbanite itching to get your boots on the ground but don’t know where to start?
 Join us at the 1st Generation Farmer Conference to get relevant, ready-to-apply farm knowledge from a fantastic line up of speakers and to meet other passionate farmers in Alberta!
-When: Saturday, August 10, 2019 Where: Rosy Farms (about 1h NW of Edmonton, AB).
-Lots of parking and camping … Continue reading AUGUST 10, 2019: MORINVILLE, AB – 1st Generation Farmer Conference
+Farmers, food lovers, and the farm-curious of all ages are all invited!
+When: Saturday, August 10, 2019 Where: Rosy … Continue reading AUGUST 10, 2019: ALCOMDALE, AB – 1st Generation Farmer Conference

 Do you enjoy listening to podcasts?
 Are you spending a lot of time on a tractor, out in your garden, or hoeing rows in the fields?
 Many farmers are turning to podcasts to keep their brains occupied, and there’s a lot of interesting podcast material out there.
 Thanks to the Young Agrarians Farmer Podcast Club, you no longer have to dig for the good ones!
 Sometimes it just seems hard to choose the episodes that are going to be interesting… Wouldn’t it be convenient to pick from a “best of” list, by and for farmers?
 Join the Young Agrarians Farmer … Continue reading Young Agrarians Farmer Podcast Club